iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 :::

 Technically speaking, the storage comprises two things:
-* A single file called `wallet.stronghold`, which contains `seed` and is secured by `Stronghold` and encrypted at rest.
+* A single file called  _wallet.stronghold_ , which contains  _seed_  and is secured by `Stronghold` and encrypted at rest.
 The generated seed (mnemonic) serves as a cryptographic key from which all accounts and related addresses are generated.
-* Other data used by library that is stored under the `db` sub-directory.
+* Other data used by library that is stored under the  _db_  sub-directory.
 The includes account information, generated addresses, fetched messages, etc.  This data is used to speed up some operations, such as account creation, address generation, etc.

 One of the key principles behind `Stronghold` based storage is that no one can extract a seed from the storage.
-You deal with all accounts purely via an `AccountManager` instance.
+You deal with all accounts purely via an  _AccountManager_  instance.
 All complexities are hidden under the hood and dealt with securely.

-If you also want to store a seed somewhere else, you can use the `AccountManager.generateMnemonic()` method.
+If you also want to store a seed somewhere else, you can use the  _AccountManager.generateMnemonic()_  method.
 This method will generate a random seed, and it can be used before the actual account initialization.

 You can find detailed information about seed generation at [Developer guide to Chrysalis](https://chrysalis.docs.iota.org/guides/dev_guide.html#seed).

 ### Accounts
-The `wallet` library uses a model of individual accounts to separate individual users/clients from each other.
+The `Wallet.rs` library uses a model of individual accounts to separate individual users/clients from each other.
 It is possible to generate multiple addresses for each account deterministically.

 Each account is related to a specific IOTA network (mainnet / devnet), which is referenced by node properties such as node url.
 In this example, the `Chrysalis` testnet balancer.

-For more information about `client_options`, please refer to [Wallet Python API Reference](api_reference.md#clientoptions).
+For more information about  _client_options_ , please refer to [Wallet Python API Reference](api_reference.md#clientoptions).

 ```python